nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.1.1.
 Staff List : `Staff List Panel`

+This panel is where you can see all your staffs in a condensed list view.

 ![staffListPanel intro](images/ugimages/Intro1.png)

 #### 3.1.2.
 Staff Profile : `Staff Profile Panel`

+This is where you can zoom in on an individual staff and view more information about their leaves and comments.

 ![staffProfilePanel intro](images/ugimages/Intro2.png)

 #### 3.1.3.
 Applicant List : `Applicant List Panel`

+Similar to the staff list, this is where you can see all your applicants in a condensed list view.

 ![applicantListPanel intro](images/ugimages/Intro3.png)

 #### 3.1.4.
 Applicant Profile : `Applicant Profile Panel`

+This is also similar to the staff profile where you can zoom in on an individual applicant and view more information about them.

+However, notice how the placement of the comments section differs from the [`staff list`](#311-staff-list--staff-list-panel).

 ![applicantProfilePanel intro](images/ugimages/Intro4.png)